 Wear a Helmet

-Some travel insurance policies require you to wear a helmet while skiing or snowboarding as a condition of cover.
-Even if your policy does not mandate it, wearing a helmet significantly reduces head injury risk.
-Many resorts now require helmets for children and some adult areas.
+Some travel insurance policies require helmet use while skiing or snowboarding as a condition of cover.
+Even if your policy does not mandate it, wearing a helmet significantly reduces the risk of serious head injury.
+Many overseas resorts now require helmets for children and in certain terrain areas.

 5